 The second stage is reached when the play emerges from the Church into the marketplace.
 This was effected when the guilds were entrusted with the performances in the fourteenth century.
 It was customary for each craft to represent a play according to its particular trade.
 The work was very seriously taken by the guilds, lack of confidence and competence and unpunctuality being met by heavy fines.
 Performances were given on car or scaffolds in the open spaces of the town.
 There was no attempt at the scenery, but attention was given to stage properties.

 The third stage is the rise of Morality Plays.
-Morality plays are a kind of didactic poetic drama which presents the good and the evil as fighting over the human soul.
+Morality plays are a kind of didactic poetic drama that presents the good and the evil as fighting over the human soul.
 The protagonist would be the representative of all humankind.
-All characters would be personifications of abstract qualities such as Knowledge, Beauty, Death etc. Everyman is considered as the best example of a Morality play.
-Interludes refer to a wide variety of short stage entertainments which were performed between the courses of feast or between the acts of a longer play.
+All characters would be personifications of abstract qualities such as Knowledge, Beauty, Death etc. Everyman is considered the best example of a Morality play.
+Interludes refer to a wide variety of short stage entertainments that were performed between the courses of feast or between the acts of a longer play.
 John Heywood’s Four P’s and Johan Johan the Husband are memorable interludes.

 Tragedy means goat-song.
 One of the several explanations offered to explain this is that a goat was awarded to the tragedian who won the competition in the dramatic festivals of Ancient Greece.
 Any play that deals with the serious subject matter and which features the downfall of the protagonist can be termed as a tragedy.
-Aristotle in his most influential work Poetics, argues that the tragedy is the most important form of literature.
-For Aristotle, tragedy should deal with a single action which should be both serious and of a certain length.
+Aristotle in his most influential work Poetics, argues that tragedy is the most important form of literature.
+For Aristotle, tragedy should deal with a single action that should be both serious and of a certain length.
 It should be in the dramatic form and not in the narrative form.
 Aristotle’s concept of catharsis explains the effect that tragedy has on the audience.
 Catharsis means purgation or purification.
 The idea is that the tragic events in the play have a therapeutic effect: they would arouse the emotions of pity and fear in the minds of the audience and the tension caused by these emotions is relieved by the end of the play.

-As opposed to tragedy, comedy is a lighter form of drama which has a happy ending.
+As opposed to tragedy, comedy is a lighter form of drama that has a happy ending.
 Comedy means revel-song. (to revel means to celebrate).
 A comedy is, therefore, a work in which the material is selected and managed primarily in order to interest, involve and amuse the audience.